Shoogn/SnowflakeId/README.md

 builder.Services.AddSnowflakeUniqueId(options =>
 {
     options.DataCenterId = 1; // Its best if you read the value from the appsettings.json file
+    options.UseConsoleLog = true; // this is available only on version 3.1.0
 });
 ```
 ---